Florida Business Entity Searches and Naming Your LLC

 We’re here to help you find the right business name for your Florida LLC.
 From searching for a business name with the FL Department of State to understanding naming rules or creating a “Doing Business As” name to register your entity, you’re in the right place.

-You should start naming your business by completing a “Florida business entity search” with the Department of State.
-They have a helpful tool on their website that lets you search the register of FL LLCs and corporations to see if someone already has your desired business name.
-Just enter the Florida business name you want to search for and any other relevant details, then search to see if it’s already in use.
+Start naming your business by first completing a “Florida business entity search” with the FL Department of State, or more specifically, the Division of Corporations.
+Florida's DoS website, called Sunbiz, has a helpful tool that lets you run an LLC and corporation search to see if someone already has your desired business name.
+Just enter the business name you want to use, then search to see if it’s already been taken.

-The Florida Department of State search tool lets you enter details and search for your FL LLC by the following fields:
+The Sunbiz search tool lets you enter details and search all Florida corporations or LLCs by the following fields:

 - Entity Name